How To Configure WordPress For Different Languages

 To learn more about configuring your WordPress General Settings section, see the tutorial below:

-Installing WordPress Language Files Manually
+How To Install WordPress Language Files Manually

 If you can’t translate your WordPress site automatically using the method described in the previous section, you will need to manually install and configure your WordPress site to use translated language files.
 To manually install an international language version of WordPress, you have two choices:

 - You can follow the instructions provided for your language listed here: WordPress in Your Language.
 These will show you how to install WordPress in another language.

 - If instructions are not available, follow the tutorial below to install language files into your WordPress site.
 This will translate key terms on your site into the language of your choice.

 Here are the steps you need to follow to manually install and configure an international language version of WordPress on your site.
 This will convert the key terms used throughout your WordPress site, but not your actual content.
 For help translating your actual content, see this tutorial where we explore language translation plugins.